iuin8/remote-plugin/README.md

 ⚠️ **Avoid Host Name Conflicts**

 - SSH uses "first-match" principle - stops at the first matching Host
-- Don't configure duplicate Host names across different projects' `ssh_config` files
+- Don't configure duplicate Host names across different projects' `.ssh/config` files
 - When Host name conflicts occur, only the first matched configuration takes effect
 - Project configurations have higher priority than subsequent definitions in system config

 ### Version Control Recommendations

 - `remote.yml`: Recommended to include in Git for team sharing
-- `ssh_config`: Choose based on your needs
+- `.ssh/config`: Choose based on your needs
   - If it contains sensitive information (private hosts, usernames), add to `.gitignore`
   - If it's generic configuration (like bastion hosts), can be version controlled